 We met in a bar.
 I was struggling to come out.
 I was still dating women.
 And I was studying for an exam and I got tired of studying.
 Saturday night I went down to my local gay bar for a beer and who should walk in but this young man.

-And fortunately the people I worked with at the sociology department there at the University of Wisconsin, they said, “We need you too much to let you go on the basis of your troubles here in Milwaukee, so move to Chicago in secrecy.
+And, fortunately, the people I worked with at the sociology department there in the University of Wisconsin, they said, “We need you too much to let you go on the basis of your troubles here in Milwaukee, so move to Chicago in secrecy.
 Don’t give anybody your telephone number or your address.
-Keep that absolutely secret and commute between the two cities to do your job.
+Keep that absolutely secret and commute between the two cities to do your job.”
 And I did, for three years.

 Commuting was difficult, but it freed me up to be myself.
 I moved into a small apartment and then I got a larger one where I could have the kids.
 And Chicago meant freedom to me.
 And I began to act as a gay man.